deep-cover/deep-cover/README.md

 **Line coverage**: MRI doesn't cover some lines (e.g. `when some_value`).

-**Statement coverage**: MRI provides no way to tell which parts of any line is evaluated.
+**Node coverage**: MRI provides no way to tell which parts of any line is evaluated.
 DeepCover covers everything.

 **Method coverage**: MRI considers every method defined, including methods defined on objects or via `define_method`, `class_eval`, etc. For Istanbul output, DeepCover has a different approach and covers all `def` and all blocks.